h-REA/hREA/modules/vf-graphql-holochain/README.md

 ### Direct access to resolver callbacks

 In some cases, tooling may require low-level access to the GraphQL resolver callbacks (for example when requiring resolvers to be passed separately to an SDL schema string).
-You can use the provided `generateResolvers(options?: ResolverOptions)` method to create such functions, bound to the set of DNA modules specified via `options.dnaConfig`.
+You can use the provided `generateResolvers(options: ResolverOptions)` method to create such functions, bound to the set of DNA modules specified via `options.dnaConfig`.

 ```js
 import { makeExecutableSchema } from '@graphql-tools/schema'